accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/glossaire.md

 An interactive component mixed with non-interactive elements (text, for example) and which is not visually distinguishable from the non-interactive elements.

-#### Consistent (reading order)
+#### Consistent (reading sequence)

 Understandable content is readable (the order of the elements is logical) and coherent (the reading sequence is consistent).

 #### Contrast

-Marked contrast between the brightness of a foreground colour and a background colour.
+Marked opposition between the brightness of a foreground colour and a background colour.
 The contrast ratio is based on the difference in relative luminance between the background and the foreground according to the rule: (L1 + 0.05) / (L2 + 0.05) where L1 is the lightest relative luminance and L2 the darkest relative luminance.
 Luminosity is calculated using the following formula: L = 0.2126 * R + 0.7152 * G + 0.0722 * B. Where R, G and B are defined by
 - If RsRGB &lt;= 0.03928 then R = RsRGB/12.92 otherwise R = ((RsRGB+0.055)/1.055) ^ 2.4;
 - If GsRGB &lt;= 0.03928 then G = GsRGB/12.92 otherwise G = ((GsRGB+0.055)/1.055) ^ 2.4;
 - If BsRGB &lt;= 0.03928 then B = BsRGB/12.92 otherwise B = ((BsRGB+0.055)/1.055) ^ 2.4.